 - JackpotHunt: JackpotHunt is a subscription feature that renews your subscription to that lottery until the current jackpot is own.
 After someone wins the current jackpot, your subscription comes to an end.
 You can cancel at any time.
 This one is useful if you see a particularly enticing jackpot and want to make sure you play it every drawing for as long as the jackpot is available.

 The red arrows in the following screenshot show where you can activate each feature.

-Lottoland is primarily in the business of online lotteries, but the website has much more to offer than lottery tickets.
-You will also find a collection of scratchcards, arcade-style instant win games and even a casino complete with live dealer games.
+Lottoland is primarily in online lotteries, but the website has much more to offer than lottery tickets.
+You will also find a collection of scratchcards, arcade-style instant win games, and even a casino complete with live dealer games.

-Lottoland scratchcards offer standard cash prizes with some games offering a max payout of just €5,000 and others paying up to €10 million.
-There are also some games that give away dream cards such as Lamborghinis and Land Rovers, others that give away €5,000 a month for 10 years or €1,500 a day for one year.
+Lottoland scratchcards offer standard cash prizes, with some games offering a max payout of just €5,000 and others paying up to €10 million.
+Some games give away dream cars such as Lamborghinis and Land Rovers, others that give away €5,000 a month for 10 years or €1,500 a day for one year.

-The following chart displays the full list of Lottoland scratchcards along with the price for 1 card and the top prize on offer.
-Also note that many of the games offer discounts of up to 10% for purchasing 10+ scratchcards at a time.
+The following chart displays the full list of Lottoland scratchcards and the price for 1 card, and the top prize on offer.
+Also, note that many of the games offer discounts of up to 10% for purchasing 10+ scratchcards at a time.

 |Scratchcard||Cost for 1 Game||Top Prize|

 |Everyday Payday||€2||€1,500 /day for 1 year|